 cp ~/Documents/*.pdf ~/Backup/ # Copies all PDFs from Documents to Backup

-Advanced Uses of *
+Advanced Uses of * in Bash

-10. Using *
+10. Using * with apt Commands

 apt list --installed alsa*